September 2022 - Page 4

 More

-Fulbright Program Recognizes N.C.
-A&T as 2022 HBCU Institutional Leader
+N.C.
+A&T Named 2022 Fulbright HBCU Institutional Leader

 By Jackie Torok North Carolina Agricultural and Technical State University has been named a Fulbright Historically Black College and University (HBCU) Institutional Leader for 2022.
 For the third consecutive year, the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) is recognizing selected HBCUs’ strong engagement with the Fulbright Program, the U.S. government’s